rashadulwadud/rashadulwadud/README.md

 ## 🚀 About Me

 Over 11 years of practical and professional experience in the arena of Human Resources in different local and multinational business domains like Legal AI, Airlines, ISP, Digital Marketing & Software Development, Smartcard and RMG.
+I have successfully helped startups, and global enterprises optimize their HR processes, saving time and resources while ensuring compliance and satisfaction.

 ---